RayHightower/RayHightower.com/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 title: "ESC Programming and Calibration for OpenROV"
 date: 2014-08-21 16:27
 comments: true
-categories: [ BeagleBone Black, IoT, OpenROV ]
+tags: [ BeagleBone Black, IoT, OpenROV ]
 ---

 {% include image.html img="/images/openrov_esc.jpg" caption="Three ESCs, one for each motor.
 Each ESC has a switch and a power/signal connector." %}